HarvardWestlake/Bitcade/documentation/howto/IntroDevelopVyper.md

 ## Prerequisites

 Ensure that you have a Python environment set up with Vyper and the Ape framework installed.
 You can install these using pip if they are not already installed.
+As of 5/27/2024 main branch also needs the solidity plugin.
+To install type `ape plugins install solidity` alongside other plugins
 ## Step 1: Program the Contract

 Start by writing your Vyper contract.
 Save your contract with a `.vy` extension, such as `ExampleGame.vy`, in a dedicated contracts folder.